ouchitaikoproject/OuchiTaikoProject/README.md

 #### **<u>I1.
 Connect sensor cables to circuit</u>**

-Using the **short male-to-male 3.5mm TRS cables**, connect the bottom connector of the 4 couplers to the input of the Female TRS jacks on your completed circuit.
+Using the **short male-to-male 3.5mm TRS cables**, connect the bottom connector of the 4 couplers mounted to the drum to the input of the Female TRS jacks on your completed circuit.

 This completes the core circuit assembly.

-💡 **Note:** The next portion of the guide will incorporate a few last steps to make the circuit connection to the PC and Audio more user-friendly, as well as showing you how keep your circuit protected in an enclosure.

 ---